FC Shakhtar Donetsk: First decade in independent Ukraine – the beginning of the Akhmetov era

 In the newly independent Ukraine, Shakhtar, along with Dynamo Kyiv, became perennial first place competitors.
-In October 1995, a bombing-assassination took place at the team's stadium, killing club president Akhat Bragin.
+A bombing-assassination took place at the team's stadium, killing club president Akhat Bragin in October 1995.
 In 1996, Rinat Akhmetov took over as president and invested heavily in the club.

 Despite Shakhtar not being a strong contender for the championship at the time, finishing second many times with a large point gap from the first-place position, they won the Ukrainian Cup three times, in 1995 (under the management of former player Vladimir Salkov), 1997 and 2001.
 In the 1997–98 UEFA Cup Winners' Cup, Shakhtar were eliminated after a 5–2 aggregate loss to Vicenza, losing the first and second legs.
-Important players at the time were defenders Serhiy Popov and Mykhaylo Starostyak, goalkeeper Dmytro Shutkov, striker Oleh Matveyev (who was top scorer of the Premier League in the 1996–97 season), and midfielders Hennadiy Orbu, Valeriy Kriventsov and Ihor Petrov.
+Important players at the time were defenders Serhiy Popov and Mykhaylo Starostyak, goalkeeper Dmytro Shutkov, striker Oleh Matvyeyev (who was top scorer of the Premier League in the 1996–97 season), and midfielders Hennadiy Orbu, Valeriy Kryventsov and Ihor Petrov.
 Most of the players playing for the team of the time came through the team's youth ranks.

 Towards the end of the decade, the team finally started to look like a team able to become champion.
 In 1999, a Shakhtar football academy was opened and now hosts football training for roughly 3,000 youth.
-In 2000, Andriy Vorobey was named Ukrainian Footballer of the Year by Komanda, the first Shakhtar player in independent Ukraine to do so, and became the top scorer in the 2000–01 Ukrainian Premier League.
+In 2000, Andriy Vorobey was named Ukrainian Footballer of the Year by Komanda, the first Shakhtar player in independent Ukraine to do so, and became the top scorer in the 2000–01 Vyshcha Liha.
 That year, Shakhtar competed in the UEFA Champions League for the first time, drawn in a group with Lazio, Arsenal and Sparta Prague.
 They finished third in the group, qualifying for the UEFA Cup after a 3–0 home win against Arsenal.